quorten/quorten-blog1/_posts/2019-12-01-fun-improve-toybox.md

 one out of the 5 bags, (2) pick one out of the 10/20 plush toys in the bag, looking through the easy to see transparent bag.
-The width, height, and depth of such "floor" constructions is also comparable to the standard dimensions for a ream of 500 sheets of printer paper.
+The width, height, and depth of such "floor" constructions is also comparable to the standard dimensions for a 2.5 inch thick ream of 500 sheets of 8.5 x 11 inch printer paper.

 <object type="image/svg+xml"
         data="{{ site.baseurl }}/blog/images/2019-12-01-bags.svg"